APLMOOC/APLMOOC/docs/course/ch0/part2.md

 In fact, APL abstracts a lot of normal operations from you.

-There are no concepts of memory, pointers, loops (in their traditional sense), or other primitives that, as a traditional (imperative) programmer, one needs to think about and understand when writing algorithms and code.
+There is no such thing as memory, pointers, or other primitives that, as a traditional (imperative) programmer, one needs to think about and understand when writing algorithms and code.

 ---

 ## The power of APL

-Some people say that APL is "confusing" and "difficult to read" due to its special characters.
+Some people say that APL is confusing and difficult to read due to its special characters.

-However, I disagree.
+I disagree.
 APL is just as readable as any language.
 An English person can't read Finnish either without a little practice!